-Pilot Randomized Controlled Trial of Spironolactone in Women With Nonalcoholic Steatohepatitis (NASH)
+Pilot Randomized Controlled Trial of Spironolactone in Young Women With Nonalcoholic Steatohepatitis (NASH)

 This is a single center, double-blind, placebo-controlled, randomized, (2:1) parallel group pilot clinical trial of spironolactone in women with biopsy-proven NASH receiving 12 months of spironolactone or placebo.
 30 women are targeted for enrollment.
 Each participant will be administered a single dose of spironolactone or placebo once daily for a total of 12 months.
 In person evaluations will take place at Month 1, 3, 6, 9, 12, and at the follow up visit within 3 months of end of treatment (up to Month 15).

 This is a pilot clinical trial that is largely feasibility focused.
 Study outcomes will include